christian-d-knox/compchem-utilities/README.md

 This README is essentially a Quick-Start guide, and is NOT a substitute for the Manual.
-Please read it if you have amy questions about how the program works, how its flags operate, etc.
+Please read it if you have any questions about how the program works, how its flags operate, etc.

 The bare minimum requirement for CompUtils to operate properly are the compUtils.py , compUtils.yml , and conda-installer.py